-Managed File Transfer (MFT) is server software that performs secure data transfers, with added features that provide automation, validation, and reporting.
-MFT servers ensure that file exchanges with other systems and servers, as well as with end users, are accomplished with minimum manual effort and maximum accountability.
-MFT servers include advanced visibility to monitor data access, to curb unauthorized access, and to provide proper auditing.
-MFT servers are often employed in clustered networks, to provide high availability and failover so data will always be available, even in the event of hardware failure.
+Managed File Transfer is a solution that performs secure inbound and outbound data transfers, with added capabilities that provide automation, validation, compliance, and reporting.
+Managed File Transfer servers ensure that file exchanges with other systems and servers, as well as with end-users, are accomplished with minimum manual effort and maximum security and accountability.
+Managed File Transfer solutions, also known as MFT servers, include advanced visibility to monitor data access, restrict unauthorized usage, and provide proper auditing.
+MFT servers are often employed in clustered networks to provide high availability and failover.

-MFT product features aim to meet strict regulatory compliance standards and federal regulations such as HIPAA and PCI.
-MFT servers are used by hospitals, credit agencies, and other enterprises where security of data is of utmost importance.
-These are organizations which require not only that files are transferred securely, but also that the data is encrypted at-rest and handled by robust events management configured for large volumes of routine data tasks.
+MFT product capabilities meet strict regulatory compliance standards and federal regulations such as HIPAA, FIPS, GDPR, and PCI.
+MFT servers are used by hospitals, financial services organizations, and other enterprises where the security of data is of critical importance.
+These are organizations that require secure transfers, secure storage, regulatory compliance, and protection against unauthorized access.